Symplectomorphism group relations and degenerations of Landau-Ginzburg models: -framed symplectomorphisms

 \end{proof}

-We now take a moment to explain the meaning of this proposition.
-Combined with lemma \ref{lem:moment}, the first part of the proposition gives an explicit formula for monodromy of $\mcx_Q$ about a toric degeneration.
-In the second claim we obtain the qualitative behavior of this monodromy with respect to the degenerated components.
-Namely, on the component $\mcx_{Q_i}$ of the degeneration, we have that the limiting transformation of the monodromy map equals a toric map (i.e. multiplication by an element of the isotropy group of $(\mcx_{Q_i}, \mcy_s)$ for any given $s$).
-Thus we find that the symplectic operation of parallel transport, which is very far from being holomorphic, limits to a holomorphic map on the degeneration.
+We now explain the meaning of this proposition in the form of a corollary.
+Combined with Lemma \ref{lem:moment}, the first part of the proposition gives an explicit formula for monodromy of $\mcx_Q$ about a toric degeneration.
+To understand the statement, we decompose the fiber $F_\eta^{-1} (\varepsilon) \cong \mcx_Q$ by taking symplectic parallel transport along $F_\eta$ to $0$.
+The degenerate fiber $F_\eta^{-1} (0)$ is the union $\cup_{i \in I} \mcx_{Q_i}$ of its irreducible components.
+We write $U_i \subset F_\eta^{-1} (\varepsilon )$ for the set which converges to $\mcx_{Q_i}$ under parallel transport along the positive real axis.